ivan-mogilko/ags-spritevideo/README.md

 ### On Linux

-For Video support clone and build TheoraPlayer library; install the headers from "theoraplayer/include" and built static library files (`theoraplayer.a`, `theora.a`, `ogg.a`, `vorbis.a`), or copy these to your custom user location.
-The plugin's Makefile is currently written to expect these in `/usr/local`.
+Install `libpng-dev` and `zlib-dev` using your system's package manager; or get, build and install ones using suitable source repositories.

-Install libpng-dev and zlib-dev using your system's package manager; or get, build and install ones using suitable source repositories.
+For Video support install `libogg-dev`, `libtheora-dev` and `libvorbis-dev`, or get and build them yourself.
+The plugin requires `libogg.so`, `libtheora.so`, `libtheoradec.so` and `libvorbis.so` to function properly.

 Then `make` for a full build, or `make NO_VIDEO=1` for a no-video build.